-- make lab1 Creates a bit file of the computer in this lab task. - make sim\lab1 Launches Modelsim on the "lab1" system. - make sim\uart Launches Modelsim on your UART. - make dafk Creates a bit file of the complete system. - make sim Launches Modelsim on the complete system. - make simfiles Recompiles all source files for use with Modelsim but does not launch Modelsim itself.
+- make lab1 Creates a bit file of the computer in this lab task. - make sim_lab1 Launches Modelsim on the "lab1" system. - make sim_uart Launches Modelsim on your UART. - make dafk Creates a bit file of the complete system. - make sim Launches Modelsim on the complete system. - make simfiles Recompiles all source files for use with Modelsim but does not launch Modelsim itself.
 This is mainly useful if you already have Modelsim running and want to try out some changes to your source code.
 This way you don't need to close Modelsim, it is enough to issue a restart command in Modelsim. - make clean Removes intermediate files and backup files. - make updatebit Compiles the monitor and updates dafk.bit, and lab1.bit with the new monitor.
 This way you don't need to resynthesize the design to test changes in your monitor.
-The updated bit file is named updated\dafk.bit for dafk.bit and so on.
+The updated bit file is named updated_dafk.bit for dafk.bit and so on.

 We also have some utilities that you might be interested in.
-The first of these is download.sh which you can use to download your design.
-(You may use this script either in Windows or Linux.
-In Windows it will invoke Impact in batch mode and in Linux it will invoke xc3sprog.)
-Invoke it as in the following example:
+The first of these is download.sh which you can use to download your design.Invoke it as in the following example: